 Follow up: Can you solve it using O(1) (i.e. constant) memory?

-Problem Overview: Given the head of a singly linked list, determine whether the list contains a cycle.
-A cycle occurs when a node’s next pointer points back to a previously visited node instead of null.
+Problem Overview: You are given the head of a singly linked list and must determine whether the list contains a cycle.
+A cycle occurs when a node’s next pointer points to a previously visited node instead of null, creating an infinite loop during traversal.

 Approach 2: Floyd's Tortoise and Hare Algorithm (O(n) time, O(1) space)

-Recommended for interviews: Floyd's Tortoise and Hare algorithm.
-Interviewers expect candidates to recognize the cycle detection pattern using two pointers with O(n) time and O(1) space.
-Mentioning the HashSet approach first demonstrates understanding of the problem, but implementing the two-pointer technique shows stronger algorithmic reasoning and familiarity with common linked list patterns.
+Recommended for interviews: Floyd's Tortoise and Hare algorithm is the expected solution.
+Interviewers look for the ability to recognize the cycle-detection pattern and apply the two-pointer technique with O(n) time and O(1) space.
+Implementing the HashSet approach first still demonstrates clear understanding of the problem, but transitioning to the constant-space solution shows stronger algorithmic thinking.

 | Approach | Time | Space | When to Use |